JamesCollerton/Art-Service-Front-End/README.md

 ## Manipulating Data Service

 This handles manipulating data.
 We have a reference data service that is used to pull data from a mock database.
-This then takes that data and would, if needed, do some manipulation.
+This service takes that data and would, if needed, do some manipulation.

 ## Sourcing Data Service